 Numerous measures and internal controls assure the correctness and reliability of accounting processes and financial reporting, and thus preparation of annual financial statements, consolidated financial statements, and management reports in compliance with applicable principles.
 Our four-tier reporting process especially promotes intensive discussion and ensures control of the financial results.
-At each reporting level, financial data and key figures are reported, discussed, and compared on a regular monthly basis with the prior-year figures, budget, and latest forecast.
-In addition, all parameters, assumptions, and estimates that are of relevance for the externally reported Group and segment results are discussed intensively with the department responsible for preparing the Group's consolidated financial statements.
-These matters are also reviewed and discussed quarterly by the Supervisory Board's Audit Committee.
+At each reporting level, i.e.

-- local entity
+- the local entity

-- region
+- the region

-- business segment
+- the business segment

-- Group
+- · the Group